 So the young man who died may be advantaged enough to be buried in the middle of winter, and that tends to slow things down a bit.
 But sooner or later, usually sooner, the dinner guests arrive.
 First come the blowflies—Formia regina—to lay their eggs.

 In a fresh corpse there is a population explosion of sorts and that kind of population growth—we are talking half a dozen generations here—adds up to tens of thousands of maggots; always moving, always hungry.
 The larvae themselves generate so much heat that those at the center must crawl out to the edges to cool before burrowing back again to the task at hand.
-In time-lapse photography it all becomes a boiling, churning storm and of course the maggots are only the first arrivals.
+In time-lapse photography it all becomes a boiling, churning storm, and of course the maggots are only the first arrivals.
 In time, the fragrance of decomposition brings a host of others.
 But I see no reason to trouble you with all the details.
 (So much for resting in peace.)

 Perhaps the young man finds out about this and decides cremation is the way to go, which convinces me of that as well after seeing what happens to the body.
 This leaves no corpse behind to be violated over slow years by the beetles and the worms.
 Surely cremation is a quick and dignified end to our human form.
-Are not we told as much in the advertisements for cremation?
+Are we not told as much in the advertisements for cremation?

 Do you have any idea how hard it is to burn the human body?
 Hold on to your stomachs, I guess I should say.
 How much heat is required?
 What happens when the body comes in contact with a 600-degree flame?
 Well, let me tell you.
 Please forgive me if I do not spare you; you will learn that there is a reason for this distressing description.